fleetingclarity/boomslang/docs/installation-guide.md

 1. Fork this repository
 2. Configure `ORG_REPO_URL` in `boomslang-install.sh` with your repository URL
-3. Customize the context rules in `configs/.amazonq/rules/`
+3. Customize the context files in `configs/.amazonq/profiles/`
 4. Update `install-config.json` with your organization details
 5. Distribute the pre-configured install script to your team